MicrosoftDocs/power-platform/ps-docs/data-connections.md

   - Elements such as images, charts, and macros can't be processed.
 - PDF:
   - The file must contain selectable text.
 You can test it by trying to highlight text within the PDF.
 If you can’t select or highlight the text, then it can't be processed.
   - Use original digital documents or PDF that are converted directly from word processors or other digital sources.
-A scanned PDF won't work.
+A scanned PDF doesn't work.
 -	Encrypted or password-protected files aren’t supported.
 - If a PDF contains tables make sure the borders are clearly outlined.
 Avoid using any contrasting colors to differentiate between rows and columns.